 The NWMO will work to ensure that implementation of the siting process is inclusive, fair and transparent, and continues to build trust and confidence in the NWMO and its operations.
-Any site that is selected to host this facility must be demonstrated to be able to safely contain and isolate used nuclear fuel for a very long period of time.
-And the community must be informed and willing to host the facility.
+Any site that is selected to host this facility must be demonstrated to be able to safely contain and isolate used nuclear fuel for a very long period of time, and the community must be informed and willing to host the facility.
+The objectives of the site selection process are outlined below.